Traveling With Ease and Grace

 Pack a Suitcase Like a Pro

 Always put shoes on the bottom in your clear plastic baggies.
-Three pairs: Walking, sandals, and dress shoes.
+Tip: Bringing only two pairs—walking shoes and sandals or dress shoes—is often sufficient for most trips, saving space and weight.
 Then undies, nighties, sweaters laid flat, an umbrella, etc. Then outfits.
+Tip: Roll t shirts and other clothes instead of folding them—rolling takes up less space, helps with saving space and money, and reduces wrinkles.
 My hanging makeup bag is laid flat in the outer zippered pocket on the top of my luggage.
-My makeup mirror is laid flat between my outfits for protection.
+My makeup mirror is laid flat between my outfits for protection—wrap fragile items like this in clothing to protect them from breaking during travel.

 Are you curious how I pack my clothes in a suitcase on hangers?
 It is very simple.